vanjohnson879/frontline-cloud-doc/content/reference/user/package_gen/index.md

 In your SBT project configuration, you must add:

 - the Gatling dependencies
-- the Gatling Enterprise SBT plugin (`"io.gatling.frontline" % "sbt-frontline"`), which packages your code into a deployable artifact
+- the Gatling Enterprise SBT plugin (`"io.gatling.frontline" % "sbt-frontline"`), which packages your code

 {{< alert warning >}}
 We only support sbt 1+, not sbt 0.13.